abbat/ydcmd/README.en.md

 ## Pre-starting procedure

-To run the client you need a OAuth debugging token.
-To obtain one, [register the application on Yandex](https://oauth.yandex.com/client/new):
+To run the client you need a OAuth token.
+To obtain one run `ydcmd token` command or [register the application on Yandex](https://oauth.yandex.com/client/new):

 * `Name` - `ydcmd` (can be arbitrary)
 * `Permissions` - `Yandex.Disk REST API`